 As I said, narcissists are likely to respond with the silent treatment when they are hurt.
 Ignoring a narcissist and treating them like they don’t exist is one of the things that can badly hurt their ego.

 If they believe that you are behaving that way on purpose to hurt them, they may take it as a challenge and start ignoring you back to show you that they don’t care.

 2. They may directly or indirectly threaten to replace you

 Narcissists not only believe that they are the best but they also want others to believe so.
 When you give a narcissist the silent treatment, they may try to show you that you are taking them for granted.
 As a result, they will try to prove you wrong by showing you that someone else is dying for them outside there.

 You shouldn’t be surprised if the narcissist started flirting with someone else after you started giving them the silent treatment.
 Although, the silent treatment alone won’t make a narcissist actually replace you unless there are other serious issues in your relationship.
 See: 3 tactics narcissists use to get you back.

 If the narcissist believes that you’re not giving the silent treatment on purpose this will happen

 If the narcissist believes that there’s no bad intent behind your silent treatment, or if they believe that you are just losing interest in them, they will try to impress you by love bombing you so that you gain interest in them again.

-This love bombing usually last for a short period of time and if they don’t get a positive response they expected from you they will start doing negative actions.
-This is because when they become overly nice and received no good response their ego gets hurt so they try to not look bad by showing you that they were never interested in you in the first place.
-(See: how to turn the tables on a narcissist).
+This love bombing usually lasts for a short period of time and if they don’t get a positive response they expected from you they will start doing negative actions.
+This is because when they become overly nice and receive no good response their ego gets hurt so they try to not look bad by showing you that they were never interested in you in the first place.
+See: why do narcissists ignore texts?

 2. They will get withdrawal symptoms